MarianoVIsabella/Isabella-MV-thesis/README.md

 * This file, the README.md, which contains informations about the repo (in English);
 * The README.it.md file, which contains the same informations about the repo but in Italian;
 * The file Citation.Cff which contains the informations useful to cite this repo (please follow it if you want to do so)
+* The file EnglishToAceDataset.csv, which is a small dataset I've built to test this framework.
 * Lastly, the file EnglishToAceV2.py, which is the code I've written.
 ## What does the framework do?